Bay Area Carnivorous Plant Society

 Vice President Laurence Frabotta

-A lifelong passion for all things nature was clear when, to a 3rd Grade prompt, “What do you want to be when you grow up?” our new BACPS Vice President, Laurence Frabotta replied, “An Ologist!”
-It was clear, Laurence was destined to become a scientist of some sort and like many grade schoolers, he killed his fair share of “death cube” Venus Flytraps.
+A lifelong passion for all things nature was clear when, to the prompt, “What do you want to be when you grow up?” in the third grade, our Vice-President, Laurence Frabotta replied, “An Ologist!”
+It was clear, he was destined to become a scientist of some sort and like many grade schoolers, he killed his fair share of “death cube” Venus Flytraps.

 Grunt Stephen Davis